Best Project Management Tools for Educators and Teachers 2026

 - Flat-rate pricing makes it economical for large school teams

-- The client/parent access feature is underrated — almost nobody mentions it
+- The client/parent access feature is underrated — almost nobody talks about it

 Cons: